AzureCosmosDB/CosmosAIGraph/docs/understanding_the_code.md

 - json_docs_file - the graph is sourced from ile cosmosdb_documents.json in the repo
 - rdf_file - the graph is sourced from the file specified in CAIG_GRAPH_SOURCE_RDF_FILENAME
 - cosmos_nosql - the graph is sourced from your Cosmos DB NoSQL account
-- cosmos_vcore - the graph is sourced from your Cosmos DB Mongo vCore account

 After the Jena graph is populated, you can optionally dump that graph to a file per the CAIG_GRAPH_DUMP_UPON_BUILD and CAIG_GRAPH_DUMP_OUTFILE